Lectures on Statistics in Theory: Prelude to Statistics in Practice: Bayesian analysis

 Since a Bayesian result depends on the prior probabilities, which are either personalistic or with elements of arbitrariness, it is widely recommended by Bayesian statisticians to study the {\em sensitivity} of the result to varying the prior. \begin{itemize} \item ``Objective'' Bayesian Jos\'e Bernardo, quoted in Ref.~\cite{bernardodialog}: ``Non-subjective Bayesian analysis is just a part---an important part, I believe ---of a healthy {\em sensitivity analysis} to the prior choice\dots''.

-\item ``Subjective'' Bayesian Michael Goldstein, from the Proceedings~\cite{goldsteinphystat}: ``\dots Again, different individuals may react differently, and the sensitivity analysis for the effect of the prior on the posterior is the analysis of the scientific community\dots'' In his transparencies at the conference, he put it simply: ``Sensitivity Analysis is at the heart of scientific Bayesianism.'' \end{itemize} I think that too little emphasis to this important point is given by Bayesian advocates in HEP.
+\item ``Subjective'' Bayesian Michael Goldstein, from the Proceedings~\cite{goldsteinphystat}: ``\dots Again, different individuals may react differently, and the sensitivity analysis for the effect of the prior on the posterior is the analysis of the scientific community\dots''.
+In his transparencies at the conference, he put it simply: ``Sensitivity Analysis is at the heart of scientific Bayesianism.'' \end{itemize} I think that historically, too little emphasis was given to this important point by Bayesian advocates in HEP.